lblod/dm-count-report-generation-service/README.md

 1. Clone the repo
 2. Run `npm install` in the folder
 3. Change the file `env-dev` to your preferences.
 4. Run `npm run dev` and nodemon will start.
-It will run the service using TSX
+It will run the service using [tsx](https://github.com/privatenumber/tsx).

 VSCode users can use the debugger.
 Again make sure `env-dev` is adapted to your circumstance and press play in the debugger sidebar.